Feiyang-Li/CFA_python_programing_fundamental_personal_work/readme.md

 - datetime

 # instruction
-1.1 - 5.10 are the work sheet for each course, the util.py is the specialize functionality I created to improvize what I learned from the course.
+1.1 - 5.10 are the work sheet for each course sections, the util.py is the specialize functionality I created to improvize what I learned from the course.
 What I did here is:
 1. Allowing for saving the stock information obtained as the csv file into a specific folder.
 Detail look into: save_dict(dict, folder_name)
 In addition, loading dictionary is also possible with load_dict(folder_name)